ProFormA/proformaxml/Whitepaper_Submission.md

 - **mimetype**

-    The optional mimetype attribute specifies the archive file format used for the task file, which is ZIP by default.
+    The optional mimetype attribute specifies the archive file format used for the task file.

 #### The external-task element